A Gapless Phase with Haagerup Symmetry: Gapless Phases and Phase Diagram

-Overall, we find the phase diagram in figure \ref{fig:PhaseDiag}.
-Starting with the theory (\ref{eq:two_3SP}), all combinations of relevant deformations are allowed and give rise to the various gapped phases with $n=2, 4, 6$ vacua respectively, labeled by $\Phi_n^{\epsilon_0, \epsilon_1}$.
+Starting with the theory (\ref{bingo_app}), all combinations of relevant deformations are allowed and give rise to the various gapped phases with $n=2, 4, 6$ vacua respectively, labelled by $\Phi_n^{\epsilon_0, \epsilon_1}$.
 These arise from the relevant deformation of each of the 3SP models to a single or three vacua gapped phase.
 The transition between $\Phi_2^{--}$ and $\Phi_6^{++}$ is second order, likewise between $\Phi_4^{+-}$ and $\Phi_4^{-+}$.
 These are all KT transformations of the $\Z_3$-transition between the trivial and SSB phases -- in various combinations.
 The transitions between $\Phi_4^{+-}$ and $\Phi_6^{++}$ or $\Phi_4^{+-}$ and $\Phi_2^{--}$, etc. as $\Z_3$ transitions correspond to a gapped phase for one of the two universes, and a second order phase transition in the other.
-From our analysis using the SymTFT we find that the truly $\cH_3$-symmetric second order phase transition is the one between $\Phi_6$ and $\Phi_2$.
+From our analysis using the SymTFT, we can only say that the truly $\cH_3$-symmetric second order phase transition is the one between $\Phi_6$ and $\Phi_2$.
 This does not say anything about the 4 vacua gapped phases.
-However, given the existence of a deformation starting with the CFT (\ref{eq:two_3SP}) to 4 vacua, it is very suggestive that the gapped $\cH_3$-symmetric phase arises from turning on deformations with $\epsilon_0=-\epsilon_1$.
+However, we see the existence of a deformation starting with the CFT (\ref{bingo_app}) to a 4 vacua gapped phase from turning $\epsilon_0=-\epsilon_1$, which suggestively decomposes ad a $\Z_3$ SSB and a trivial phase.